mkercode/android-PDF-creator/README.md

-Depending on your device, you may find the files in: sdcard>Android>data>**app package name**>Files>PDF_files, storage>self>primary>Android>data>**app package name**>Files>PDF_files, OR storage>emulated>Android>data>**app package name**>Files>PDF_files (for emulators, though my emulated devices included the files in the above directories as well)
+Depending on your device, you may find the files in: sdcard>Android>data>**app package name**>Files>PDF_files, storage>self>primary>Android>data>**app package name**>Files>PDF_files, OR storage>emulated>Android>data>**app package name**>Files>PDF_files

 01/27/2021 Changes:
-You can also now open a seperate activity view the files you saved in a RecyclerView, and delete them via icon click.
-Clicking on the view itself will display a toast message with the file path.
+-File viewer functionality.
+You can view the names of the files you created in a seperate activity -Added ability to delete files in the file viewer from the phones storage

+02/02/2021 Changes:
+- Added PDF viewer from barteksc, the application can view PDF files created in a seperate activity
+- Visual changes

+Future changes will involve:
+-Ability to edit PDF (or rather, create a new file with the parsed text from the PDF with the same name) with itext -Fragments instead of seperate activities
+-Modern functionality changes such as view binding and naviagational component